algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

+And that's where we really want to get to for obvious reasons.

+Remember the earlier matrix form?
+It has a particular name: _Row Echelon Form_.
+Basically, any matrix can be considered in row echelon form if

+1. All non-zero rows are above rows of all zeros
+2. The leading coefficient or _pivot_ (the first non-zero element in every row when reading from left to right) is right of the pivot of the row above it.

+All the following examples are in the Row Echelon Form:

+$$
+\left[
+\begin{array}{ccc|c}
+2 & 3  & 4 & 6 \\
+0 & 1 & 2 & 2 \\
+0 & 0 & 11 & 18
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{ccc|c}
+5 & 4  & 0 & 10 \\
+0 & 0 & 5 & 7 \\
+0 & 0 & 0 & 1
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{ccccc}
+1 & -3 & 4 & 1 & 6 \\
+0 & 3 & 3 & 5 & 0 \\
+0 & 0 & 0 & 2 & 0
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{cc}
+0 & 0 \\
+0 & 0 \\
+0 & 0
+\end{array}
+\right]
+$$

+Out of all of these, only the first two one make sense if you're talking about a system of linear equations, as the last two don't even have the right dimensions.
+Additionally, if you translate the last row of second matrix into a system, you get $$0=1$$, which is a contradiction.
+This is due to the fact that the matrix is singular, and there are no solutions to this particular system.
+Nevertheless, all of these are in Row Echelon Form.

-And again has a special name * **Reduced** Row Echelon Form*.
-Now, it seems obvious to point out that if we remove the values to the right of the equals sign \($$=$$\), Row Echelon Form is an upper triangular matrix.
+Now, it seems obvious to point out that if we ignore the last column, Row Echelon Form is an upper triangular matrix.
 This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

+As we discussed before, Row Echelon Form is not the terminus.
+Cue the * **Reduced** Row Echelon Form*.
+A matrix is in Reduced Row Echelon form if it satisfies the following conditions:

+1. It is in row echelon form.
+2. Every pivot is 1 and is the only nonzero entry in its column.

+All the following examples are in the Reduced Row Echelon Form:

+$$
+\left[
+\begin{array}{ccc|c}
+1 & 0 & 0 & 8 \\
+0 & 1 & 0 & -3 \\
+0 & 0 & 1 & 9
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{ccc|c}
+1 & 4  & 0 & 9 \\
+0 & 0 & 1 & 7 \\
+0 & 0 & 0 & 1
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{cc}
+0 & 0 \\
+0 & 0 \\
+0 & 0
+\end{array}
+\right]
+$$

+Again, only the first one (the identity matrix looking guy) is desirable in the context of solving a system of equations, but transforming a matrix in this form gives us an immediate and definitive answer at the question: can I solve my system?

+Beyond solving a system, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as the rank.

-For now, I hope the motivation is clear: we want to convert a matrix into Row Echelon and (potentially) Reduced Row Echelon Form to make large systems of equations trivial to solve, so we need some method to do that.
+For now, I hope the motivation is clear: we want to convert a matrix into Row Echelon and then Reduced Row Echelon Form to make large systems of equations trivial to solve, so we need some method to do that.
 What is that method called? \(Hint: It's the title of this section\)

 That's right! _Gaussian Elimination_